alcarney/blog/content/blog/2021/ast-python-frontend.md

 ### Building the Extension

 To my surprise, this was the easiest step of them all.
-Rather than have to worry about writing a `Makefile` or providing the right flags to link against my version of Python, it turns out that `setuptools` can handle it all!
+Rather than worrying about writing a `Makefile` or providing the right flags to link against my version of Python, it turns out that `setuptools` takes care of all those details.

 All I had to do was write a standard `setup.py` file, just with some additional information about the extension itself